Suddenly Jobless or Without Health Insurance? Start Here.

 Being aware of our blood sugar levels at all times is an important element of our care.
 While becoming unemployed and underinsured or left with no insurance can mean we may be left without our (necessary) continuous glucose monitor (CGM) supplies, we still have options.
 Test strips are not the best form of blood sugar management, but they are better than nothing.

-Companies like One Drop, Diathrive, and Livongo offer customers diabetic testing supplies for a flat monthly fee.
+Companies like these below offer customers diabetic testing supplies for a flat monthly fee.
 The services come with a glucose meter, lancing device, and carrying case with your first order, plus a monthly supply of test strips.

 To further support low-cost medications in your state, you may also consider supporting the petitions for insulin affordability with Change.org or start one of your own.
 Almost 1 million people have signed their names already to help the type 1 diabetes community.
 Click here to sign petitions for low insulin costs across the United States.